dbaamrmassoud/IExtendFramework/Readme.txt

 X   RSAProvider                              Provide simple RSA Encryption class X   TripleDESProvider                        A TripleDES provider X   XorProvider                              eXclusive OR ('^' in C#).
-Provides a class for using this to encrypt
+Provides a class for using this to encrypt X   L1F3Provider                             Not an encryption type, but uses multiple types to encrypt X   H34RTProvider                            A custom encryption type, using bit shifting.
+Very basic.
-    L1F3Provider                             Not an encryption type, but uses multiple types to encrypt X Converter                                  Simple and useful conversion facility X AssemblyHelper                             Functions for using System.Reflection.Assembly easier X Utilites                                   Useful functions
+X Converter                                  Simple and useful conversion facility X AssemblyHelper                             Functions for using System.Reflection.Assembly easier X Utilites                                   Useful functions